How to generate signed hash for a file in a Windows or Linux environment learn step by step in this article.

 Let me explain how to generate a signed hash file.
-But before moving to process of generation of signed hash let me explain what is the purpose of signed hash.
+But before moving to the process of generation of signed hash let me explain what is the purpose of the signed hash.

-Today if anyone write code and want to identify is it the same code that he/she write no change has been done in his/her initial code.
-In that case user should write the code and generate the hash of her/her code file and share code to anyone.
+Today, if anyone writes code and wants to identify, is the same code that he/she write no change has been done in his/her initial code.
+In that case, the user should write the code and generate the hash of her/her code file and share the code with anyone.
 And match the hash of file share before sharing and after.

 So let me quickly explain how to generate signed hash file.
 Run below command it will generate a hash of file.

 certutil -hashfile filename.war MD5 certutil -hashfile filename.txt MD5 certutil -hashfile filename.dll MD5

 File hash generated before share or deploy to anywhere

 > certutil -hashfile filename.txt MD5 MD5 hash of file filename.txt: b3 26 5d 69 eb 69 a8 f2 91 10 81 4a d9 7a 26 e4 CertUtil: -hashfile command completed successfully.